MariuszFerdyn/azure-keyvault-secrets-export-import/README.md

-# Azure KeyVault Secret Migration Tool
+# Azure KeyVault Secrets Migration Tool (export/import)

 A PowerShell-based solution for exporting and importing secrets from Azure KeyVault, preserving all properties and version history.
 This tool is especially useful for migrating KeyVault secrets between tenants or environments.